AlpharafGitHub/Cats-and-Dogs-Hybrid-Classifier/README.md

-# Hybrid-Cloud-Detector
+# Hybrid-CAT-and-Dog-Classifier
-Model Deployment which can classify types of clouds.
+Model Deployment which can classify cast and dogs.